 This program provides emotional support services to victims of traumatic events such as deaths, rape, assault, robbery, burglary, and traffic collisions.
 The service operates with the assistance of community volunteers who provide on-call service.

-Chaplain Program

-The Police Department and the International Conference of Police Chaplains sponsor local priests, pastors, and religious leaders to travel with police officers to respond to trauma or deaths, to notify families, and to provide religious services and counseling to trauma victims, involved families, criminals, or City employees requesting their service.

 Neighborhood Watch

 This program emphasizes the importance and effectiveness of crime reporting by neighbors.
 It allows citizens to report suspicious behavior or incidents to the Claremont Police Department.
 By encouraging a Neighborhood Watch group in each neighborhood and promoting neighbors to keep an eye on their community, the City is able to increase security for its residents.
 The program also provides public awareness and prevention seminars.